robbrinkman/TSPEvolutionaryAlgorithmsDemo/README.md

 git clone https://github.com/bknopper/TSPEvolutionaryAlgorithmsDemo.git
 ```

+### DISCLAIMER
+This is a demo, and as such, I've used the prototyping approach.
+The domain part of the backend has been constructed with thought...all else was built to work.
+As fast as possible.

 ### Running the Demo - Backend
 Because this demo uses [Gradle](https://gradle.org/) as package manager / build automation system and has the Gradle wrapper incorporated you can run the backend of this demo by simply executing the gradle wrapper.